Bio Life Recovery

 Steps to Donate

-Step 1: Notify your doctor.
 Let your healthcare provider know early in your pregnancy (or whenever you decide) that you’d like to donate.
-They can put you in touch with a donation coordinator or give you information about the program.
-There’s no rush – you can sign up anytime before you deliver, and even late decisions are welcome.
+They can connect you with a trusted partner organization or provide information about their donation program.
+There’s no rush – you can sign up anytime before delivery, and even late decisions are welcome.

-Step 2: Sign the consent form and answer some questions.
-You’ll complete a short form and a brief health questionnaire.
-This usually only takes a few minutes.
-We keep all your personal information confidential only a unique code is put on the tissue, so no names or private details are shared.
+You’ll complete a short consent form and brief health questionnaire.
+This only takes a few minutes.
+All personal information is kept confidential – a unique code is used on the tissue instead of any names or private details.

-Step 5: The tissue is processed to help patients.
-Once collected, the tissue is sent to a lab where experts test and prepare it for transplant.
-Your placenta may be turned into grafts that help heal burns, wounds, or other injuries.
-You don’t have to do anything else – just know that you’ve given an incredible gift.
+Once recovered, the tissue is sent to a specialized lab where it’s tested and prepared for transplant.
+It may be transformed into healing grafts for patients with burns, wounds, or other injuries.
+You won’t need to do anything else – your decision to donate can change lives.

 Frequently Asked Questions